 RTSP is similar in some ways to the HTTP Live Streaming (HLS) protocol, which we’ll cover below.
 However, transmitting live streaming data is not what RTSP accomplishes on its own.
 Instead, RTSP servers often work in conjunction with the Real-Time Transport Protocol (RTP) and Real-Time Control Protocol (RTCP) to deliver media streams.

-MPEG-DASH fixes some longstanding technical issues with delivery and compression.
-Another advantage is that MPEG-DASH is “codec agnostic”—it can be used with almost any encoding format.
+MPEG-DASH fixes some long-standing technical issues with delivery and compression.
+Another advantage is that MPEG-DASH is “codec agnostic,” meaning it can be used with almost any encoding format.
 It also supports Encrypted Media Extensions (EME) and Media Source Extension (MSE) which are standards-based APIs for browser-based digital rights management (DRM).

-Next up, let’s review and compare Microsoft’s Smooth Streaming (MSS) protocol.
+Next up is Microsoft’s Smooth Streaming (MSS) protocol.
 Originally introduced in 2008, MSS was integral to that year’s Summer Olympics.
-However, it’s fallen out of favor these days, except among Microsoft-focused developers and those working in the Xbox ecosystem.
+However, it’s popularity has dropped off, except among Microsoft-focused developers and those working in the Xbox ecosystem.

 Smooth Streaming supports adaptive-bitrate streaming and includes some robust tools for DRM.
 Overall, it’s a hybrid media delivery method that functions like streaming, yet is based on HTTP progressive download.